getamna/fangirl/readme.md

 node dist/cli.js {args here}
 ```

-No warranty.
 Feel free to open an issue, or contribute any changes.
 Could use some tests!